 New Haven Pizza 101

-New Haven, most commonly known for its Ivy League citizens, has been on pizza-lovers' radar for decades (if quietly so) as a destination rivaling the best of the big cities.
-Apizza (pronounced "ah-beetz" by locals) is defined by its thin, chewy crust, which makes for a unique—and some would argue, superior—pizza experience.
-From white clam pies to mashed potato-topped concoctions, here are our picks for the best pizzas in the area.
+New Haven has been on pizza lovers' radars for decades.
+The "apizza" (pronounced "ah-beetz" by locals) style is defined by its thin, chewy crust, which makes for a unique—and, some would argue, superior—pizza experience.
+From white clam pies to mashed potato–topped concoctions, here are the area's best .

-This is where it all began.
-Frank Pepe opened this eponymously-named pizza place in 1925, creating what would soon be known as the iconic New Haven-style pizza.
-Eager customers line up for hours to get a taste of the famous thin-crust pies, in particular Pepe's pièce de résistance— the white clam pizza.
-This masterful creation, consisting of olive oil, garlic, oregano, grated parmesan cheese, and little-neck clams atop a thin crust is what has been drawing crowds for decades.
-Read the full Fodor's review here for more info.
+Pepe’s Pizzeria is where it all began: in 1925 Frank Pepe opened his eponymous pizzeria and created what would become the iconic New Haven–style pizza.
+Eager customers line up for hours to get a taste of the famous thin-crust pies, in particular Frank Pepe's pièce de résistance—the white clam pizza.
+This masterful creation consists of olive oil, garlic, oregano, grated Parmesan cheese, and littleneck clams atop a thin crust.

 Just two blocks from Pepe's on Wooster Street (New Haven's Little Italy) is Sally's Apizza, a rival of Frank Pepe's since 1938, when Pepe's nephew decided to open his own place.
 Now visitors to New Haven and Wooster Street must pledge their allegiance to just one of these famed pizzerias, although no one will blame you if you decide to be a double agent.